-- Townwide Street Lighting District – The goal of this district is to increase the safety of the traveling public through illumination of intersections.
-These intersections are defined as those of dedicated subdivision streets with main town, county roads and/or state highways, as well as intersections of main town roads with county and state highways.
+- Townwide Street Lighting District – The goal of this district is to increase the safety of the traveling public through the illumination of intersections.
+These intersections are defined as those of dedicated subdivision streets with main town, county roads, and/or state highways, as well as intersections of main town roads with county and state highways.
 Because this type of street lighting benefits the traveling public at large, the associated capital, operating, and maintenance costs shall be levied to all properties within Penfield, on an ad valorem basis.

 - Intensified Street Lighting Districts – The goal of this type of lighting district is to allow for increased levels of roadway lighting, primarily along subdivision streets, or to provide thematic lighting within special improvement areas.
-Where intensified street lighting is installed within a subdivision development, the primary beneficiary of these improvements are those properties within the district and therefore any debt, operation, and/or maintenance costs shall be levied uniformly to all those properties.
+Where intensified street lighting is installed within a subdivision development, the primary beneficiary of these improvements are those properties within the district, and therefore any debt, operation, and/or maintenance costs shall be levied uniformly to all those properties.

-Street lighting improvements are be prioritized by the Town Board on an annual basis.
+Street lighting improvements are being prioritized by the Town Board on an annual basis.
 These annual priorities are set using pending recommendations from county or state agencies, public input, and recommendations of the Transportation Committee and/or Town staff.

 The Town Board and staff periodically update a list of intersections without street lighting, working toward the goal of providing street lighting at all intersections, as described under the Townwide Street Lighting District.

 Townwide - From time to time the Town Board receives petitions from a resident or group of residents to have street lighting facilities installed at a particular location or intersection.
-On an annual basis, the Town Board reviews all requests and assign a relative priority ranking for the location.
+On an annual basis, the Town Board reviews all requests and assigns a relative priority ranking for the location.
 Based on these annual priorities the Town staff arrange to have these street lights installed.

 Intensified - If a group of residents or a neighborhood association wishes to have street lighting installed within their subdivision, they may petition the Town Board to establish an Intensified Lighting District for the purpose of providing intensified or thematic/decorative lighting within a specific improvement area.
-In this case, the neighborhood association would request that the Town Board have a plan and report prepared which outlines proposed district boundaries, lighting layout, estimate of costs, debt service implications, and operating and maintenance costs.
+In this case, the neighborhood association would request that the Town Board have a plan and report prepared that outlines proposed district boundaries, lighting layout, the estimate of costs, debt service implications, and operating and maintenance costs.
 In this case, the property owners within the benefited area would pay for the cost of the improvements through a bond obtained through the Town.
 Town staff is available to assist in determining the financial impacts within the proposed district.